 After years of intensive research, I have proved the fairy tales true.

 Even if you would rather run a mile barefoot on broken glass than look at eighteenth century census records, you can ask questions.
 Talk to parents, grandparents, aunts and uncles.
 Don’t listen simply for the names and dates, but wait for a character to speak to you.
 Look at those old family photos and study the faces.
 Some stories can be updated and others will remain firmly in the past.
 If nothing else, you can probably find some interesting character names.
-Think about what a conversation piece surnames such as Bottenhagan, Cuthwolf, Dunfrund and Frithogar would be.
+Think about what a conversation piece surnames like Bottenhagan, Cuthwolf, Dunfrund and Frithogar would be.
 How about Godfrey Lothier III?
 He happens to be my 24th great-grandfather, but I’ll share.